Mineral Point: Where Wisconsin Began

 With numerous artisans scattered about the city, quietly plying their trades, “Mineral Point is full of hidden treasures,” says Howdle.
 Indeed, the city directory offers nineteen galleries and thirty-two artisans.

 With so much to do, you’re sure to work up an appetite.
 On Fridays, stop by Hook’s Cheese Company for fresh cheese curds.
 In the name of history, grab a Cornish pasty or figgyhobbin at the Red Rooster Café.
-For traditional Neapolitan wood-fired pizzas and other Italian fare, it’s Café 4 in the historic Chesterfield Inn.
-Across the street at The Brewery Creek Inn, you can munch a tasty burger quaffed with a cold one, brewed on-site.
+Down the street at The Brewery Creek Inn, you can munch a tasty burger quaffed with a cold one, brewed on-site.